palmerr23/Teensy8x8AudioBoard/Board Files/Amplified TRS Wing/readme.md

 BOM file has indicative parts only.

-*CPL files are not supplied as PCBA placementa nd parts have not been verified*
+*CPL files are not supplied as PCBA placement and parts have not been verified*